Comparison

 Understanding the Transportation and Ticket Center is key to this comparison.

-If you're arriving at TTC by bus (from a non-monorail resort), you'll face a choice:
+If you're arriving at TTC (because you drove or are transferring monorail lines), you'll face a choice:

 • Monorail Express line (~5 min ride, variable wait)